AgnostiqHQ/covalent-kubernetes-plugin/README.md

 ### Cluster deployment

-You can edit the input variables in the file `infra/.tfvars` or use the defaults.
+You can edit the input variables by copying the file `infra/defaults.tfvars` to `infra/.tfvars` and editing the contents.

 Next, run the following: